A good question from Rodney Brooks, USA TODAY.

 My parents were pretty frugal, having 5 kids to feed, clothe, and educate, and though we didn’t have the name brand items, we always had food on the table and decent clothes on our back.
 As I think back to those times, we never had a new car, but we had braces on our teeth; no airplane trips, but lot’s of camping; no vacations in the islands, but we all had the opportunity to go to college.
 So they had a good idea of what was important and invested their money in those things.

 In the later years, mom and dad were able to travel abroad and everything was paid for, so I think they did it right.

 So, I ask you the same question: what’s the best retirement advice you ever got?

 Please share with us your experiences and advice you would give, knowing what you know now.

-If you enjoy this, or know someone else who would, please like, tweet, favorite, share or just send them a link with this article.
+If you enjoy this or know someone else who would, please like, tweet, favorite, share or just send them a link to this article.